AddressPhoneHours

 Workplace sexual harassment is considered an illegal form of employment discrimination.

-Your employer has an affirmative duty under California law to maintain a work environment free of sexual harassment — and if they don’t, you have a legal right to report them for failing in their duty.
+Your employer has an affirmative duty under California law to maintain a work environment free of sexual harassment.
+And if they don’t, you have a legal right to report them for failing in their duty.

-Taking adverse actions against someone who reports or participates in a sexual harassment investigation is considered retaliation, and it’s prohibited under California law.
+Taking adverse actions against someone who reports or participates in a sexual harassment investigation is considered retaliation.
+And it’s prohibited under California law.

 If your firing is instigated by your participation in a sexual harassment proceeding, it could be grounds for an unlawful termination suit.